 Am I eligible for gynecomastia treatment?

 We only treat patients that have had a consulted with Dr. Hassan Nurein.
 This gives us the opportunity to correctly diagnose you and talk through different treatment options.
-However, if you are under the age of 18, we strongly advise waiting until you seek treatment.
+The minimum age for any consultation and surgery is 18.

 Young men usually suffer gynecomastia due to hormonal imbalance during puberty, which oftentimes disappears on its own.
-Unless you think there could be another underlying cause of gynecomastia, or you experience pain and discomfort, we advise waiting until you are 18 to seek gynecomastia treatment.
+Unless you think there could be another underlying cause of gynecomastia, or you experience pain and discomfort, we advise waiting until after 18 to seek gynecomastia treatment.

 How is gynecomastia treated?